derrickburt/derrickburt.github.io/SQL/introSQL/introSQL.md

 If you do not have access to a PostGIS database already, here is a useful [set of directions](https://www.enterprisedb.com/postgres-tutorials/connecting-postgresql-using-psql-and-pgadmin) to install PG Admin 4 and running it with a local database (for Linux, Windows, or Mac).

-### Connecting to a PostGIS from QGIS and Loading Data
+### Connecting to PostGIS in QGIS and Loading Data

 <details><summary> To connect to the database fromm QGIS, find the 'Database' menu and select 'DB Manager'. </summary>
     <img src = "photos/connectDatabase.png" width="600">